galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 # Data preperation
 In this tutorial we will use case 5 from the RD-Connect GPAP synthetic datasets.
-This data was built using the same three public genomic datasets from HapMap samples NA12877, NA12878, and NA12882, click [here](https://www.genome.gov/10001688/international-hapmap-project) for more info.
-In these datasets real causative variants which correlate with the phenotypic data are manually spiked-in.

-The dataset consists of WGS from a family trio, in which both the mother and daughter are affected by breast cancer.
-Our goal is to identify the genetic variation that is responsible for the disease.
+The dataset that we will use consists of WGS VCFs from a healthy family trio, which originates from the Illumina Platinum initiative {% cite Eberle2017 %} and was made available by the [HapMap project](https://www.genome.gov/10001688/international-hapmap-project).
+In our dataset a real causative variant was manually spiked-in.
+The spike-in has been introduced in the mother and daughter which causes breast cancer.
+Here our goal is to identify the genetic variation that is responsible for the disease.

 We offer two ways to download the files.
 Firstly, you can download the files directly from the EGA-archive by requesting DAC access.
 This will take only 1 workday and gives you access to all of the RD-Connect GPAP synthetic datasets.
 However if you don't have the time you can also download the data from zenodo.